In This Article

 Meet the Expert

-Shaily Savla is henna tattoo expert and founder of Gold Nine Ink, henna-inspired temporary tattoos.
+Shaily Savla is a henna tattoo expert and founder of Gold Nine Ink, henna-inspired temporary tattoos.

 What Is Henna?